naksyn/Pyramid/README.md

  4. **base-tunnel-inj.py** script import and executes paramiko on a new Thread to create an SSH local port forward to a remote SSH server.
 Afterward a shellcode can be locally injected in python.exe.
  5. **base-DonPAPI.py** script will in-memory import and execute [DonPAPI](https://github.com/login-securite/DonPAPI).
 Results and credentials extracted are saved on disk in the Python Embeddable Package Directory.
  6. **base-LaZagne.py** script will in-memory import and execute [LaZagne](https://github.com/AlessandroZ/LaZagne)
+ 7. **base-tunnel-socks5** script import and executes paramiko on a new Thread to create an SSH remote port forward to an SSH server, then a socks5 proxy server is executed locally on target and made accessible remotely through the SSH tunnel.
 ### Usage